-SCHP's contract with the Department of Health Care Services (DHCS) require each new Medi-Cal member to receive their Initial Health Appointment (IHA) from the PCP within 120 days of enrollment.
+SCFHP's contract with the Department of Health Care Services (DHCS) require each new Medi-Cal member to receive their Initial Health Appointment (IHA) from the PCP within 120 days of enrollment per APL 22-030.

 PCPs are required to conduct at least two (2) outreach efforts to schedule an IHA within 120 days of enrollment.
 Pregnant members must be scheduled for theirs as soon as possible following discovery of the pregnancy.
-Infants should have assessments scheduled according to the AAP's Recommendations for Preventive Pediatric Healthcare.
-To help the PCP meet these timelines, we provide a list of new or reenrolled members each month in Provider Link.
+To help the PCP meet these timelines, we provide a list of new or re-enrolled members each month in Provider Link.

-The initial history and physical examination helps establish relationships with patients in a non-crisis situation, and is an important aspect of a preventive medicine program.
+The IHA helps establish relationships with patients in a non-crisis situation, and is an important aspect of a preventive medicine program.

 Generally, an IHA is comprised of:

-- A comprehensive history, including medical, social, psychological, and family background as well as lifestyle habits, such as tobacco, alcohol, nutrition/diet, exercise, and sexual activity. - A complete physical and mental status examination to assess and diagnose acute and chronic conditions. - Age-specific assessments and preventive services, including administering necessary immunizations (if this is not possible, appointments for appropriate services should be scheduled, with the date noted in the medical record) of referrals - Diagnoses and plan of care.
+- A comprehensive history, including medical, social, psychological, and family background as well as lifestyle habits, such as tobacco, alcohol, nutrition/diet, exercise, and sexual activity. - Assess and diagnose acute and chronic conditions as well as identify risks.

+- Age-specific assessments for the need for preventive screens or services, and health education. - Diagnoses and plan for treatment for any diseases.